Israeli firm develops health-warning sensor for pilots

 To detect hypoxia in civilian aircraft, the sensor could be adapted to be worn without a helmet.

-Elbit Systems, whose drones and surveillance devices are top sellers worldwide, is Israel’s largest listed defense company.
+Elbit Systems, whose drones and surveillance devices are top sellers worldwide, is Israel’s largest listed defence company.